yegor256/blog/_drafts/_zc.md

 believe that in the 21st century programmers (and not only them) deserve a better and a more effective replacement for this "monkey management."
-We believe that the software development world needs a management model, which is based on people's professional merits, instead of their ability to play the [alpha/beta](https://en.wikipedia.org/wiki/Alpha_%28ethology%29) games.
+We believe that the software development world needs a management model which is based on people's professional merits, instead of on their ability to play the [alpha/beta](https://en.wikipedia.org/wiki/Alpha_%28ethology%29) games.

 {% badge https://www.0crat.com/svg/zerocrat.svg 100 https://www.0crat.com %}